 All the land outlined in the colour red contains

-the application sites planned for development.
+the application site planned for development.
 These building plans

 will harm the openness of the Calderstones/Woolton Green Wedge and

-will have a high impact on Calderstones Park.
+will have a high impact on the character of Calderstones Park.
+This

 Illustrations based on © Crown Copyright Ordnance Survey.